About

 -

 "I came to Mishkan Hakavana after what I thought was a spiritual search for most of my life.
 After my parents passed away, as well as my brother, I found myself learning the Kaddish.
 This sparked immense curiosity about Aramaic, Judaism, and everything my secular existence had postponed for a 'suitable' time.
 I began studying Kabbalah in various frameworks but was not satisfied.
 Until one evening, I arrived at Mishkan Hakavana.
-I listened to Rabbi Sapir Neuman Eyal and said to myself with great confidence, 'You’ve come home.'
+I listened to Rabbah Sapir Neuman Eyal and said to myself with great confidence, 'You’ve come home.'

 If you come to study Kabbalah with wishes for finding a relationship, livelihood, health, and the like, it’s guaranteed that there’s no point in coming to learn at Mishkan.
 The learning does not promise to improve anything in your world, nor is it intended to fulfill the questioner's wishes… Maybe they will be answered, maybe not.
 Slowly, you will discover who the questioner is and what their wishes truly are.
 The questioner changes, the wish changes… Nothing specific changes, except the entire world of the questioner."